robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-query-contains.md

 ## <a name="arguments"></a>Argumentos

 *str_expr1*
-   É a expressão de cadeia de caracteres a ser pesquisada.
+   É a expressão da cadeia de caracteres a ser pesquisada.

 *str_expr2*
    É a expressão de cadeia de caracteres a ser localizada.